aptech/gehttpd-docs/docs/index.rst

 Define URL Endpoints (Routes)
 =============================

-Endpoints are the core of request-handling in GEhttpd, and are simply definitions for how to direct requests to the appropriate GAUSS procedures to handle them and return a response.
+Endpoints are the core of request-handling in gehttpd, and are simply definitions for how to direct requests to the appropriate GAUSS procedures to handle them and return a response.

 A sample web request might have the following steps:

 #.
-The client sends a request to GEhttpd.
+The client sends a request to gehttpd.
-#.
-GEhttpd looks at the URL in the request and determines which GAUSS procedure
+#. gehttpd looks at the URL in the request and determines which GAUSS procedure
    to run.
 The arguments from the request are passed to the GAUSS procedure and the function is evaluated.
 #.
 The result is encoded in the requested format (json, xml, or raw [plain]) and